Which city is cheaper, Vienna or Helsinki?

 Vienna has an active nightlife scene for those who seek it out.
 The music and dance scene is diverse and fun.
 There are clubs that cater to different crowds and personalities.

-Helsinki is well-known for its shopping.
+Browsing through shops is a popular activity in Helsinki.
 The city is great for shopping, with many brands focused on sustainability.
 There are local boutiques as well as name brands.
 Flea markets and vintage shops are also popular.

 Because of its large number of kid-friendly activities, Helsinki is very family-friendly.
 The coastal setting offers many activities that kids and adults alike will enjoy.
 This capital city has a calm atmosphere with plenty of parkland to explore.
 The shoreline is dotted by islands where you'll also find a zoo and a fort.
 Kids will also enjoy exploring the islands by boat.